bww/go-identify/README.md

 # `go-identify` identifies things on the web
-This package provides routines that extract metadata about things on the web using whichever _first-party_ metadata is available.
+This package provides routines that extract information about things on the web using whichever _first-party_ metadata is available.
 Generally this means fetching a webpage and inspecting website headers.

 Currently, `go-identify` can probe metadata relating to: